Spiritual, not spooky. After Halloween, Christians observe All Saints' Day

 This week, a church group organized the 3rd All Saints’ Ball in the Polish town of Plock, according to a Catholic news site, Niedziela — meaning Sunday — which reported that “the children came dressed as saints and blessed of the Catholic Church and as angels.”

-Associated Press journalist Colleen Barry contributed from Milan.
-Basilio Sepe contributed from Manila, Philippines.
+Associated Press writers Colleen Barry in Milan and Basilio Sepe in Manila, Philippines, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.